On a fast consistent selection of nested models with possibly unnormalized probability densities: Appendix

-where $I$ denotes the identity matrix of dimension $k_0$.
+where $I$ denotes the identity matrix of order $h_{k_0}$.
 Similarly, we have

-Note that the matrix in the middle of the quadratic form depends on $n$ and it converges in probability to $D(\theta^*)$ defined in (\ref{matrixD}) which is a negative-definite matrix.
+Note that the matrix in the middle of the quadratic form depends on $n$ and it converges in probability to $D(\theta^*)$ defined in (\ref{matrixD}) which is a positive definite matrix.
 We can similarly partition it into a 2 by 2 block matrix:

 Subtracting (\ref{AE2}) from (\ref{AE1}) yields: